khunnaball/RSSFeed/README.md

 * Improve the way I show more of the articles when the 'Show More' button is pressed by making use of an offset to load only new results etc.

-* Update to Bootstrap 4 to make use of things like cards etc. (I was going to originally use them but wanted to follow the instructions specified and used Bootstrap 3.4.
+* Update to Bootstrap 4 to make use of things like cards etc.

 * Improve overall styling of the page, I wanted to follow a dark mode style theme as it appeals to me and has less strain on the eyes when looking at it.